Degree Offered

 Degree Progress

-- By the end of their second semester in the major (excluding summer), students should have completed the following classes with a minimum grade of C-:
+- By the end of their second semester in the major (excluding summer), Neuroscience Majors should have completed the following classes with a minimum grade of C-:

-- By the end of their fourth semester in the major (excluding summer), students should also have completed the following classes with a minimum grade of C-:
+- By the end of their fourth semester in the major (excluding summer), Neuroscience Majors should have completed the following classes with a minimum grade of C-:

-- Students must meet with their neuroscience adviser at least once per semester.
+- Students must meet with their Neuroscience Academic Advisor at least once per semester.

-Students who do not meet their benchmarks may be removed from the major.
+Students who do not meet these benchmarks may be removed from the major.

 Major Learning Outcomes